Barbarbarbarian/Blender-Maya-Like-NDOF-Control/README.md

 * rotating around the CENTRE of the SELECTED OBJECT
 * panning the view SIMULTANOUSLY

-like which in Maya, this is what you need.
+like in Maya, this is what you need.

 ## USAGE:

-Download the source and libraries of Blender from official Blender Git and SVN repositories.
+Download the source and libraries of Blender from the official Blender Git and SVN repositories.
 (Details can be found in [there](https://wiki.blender.org/index.php/Dev:Doc/Building_Blender)).
 Replace "view3d_edit.c" with file provided in this repository.
 Compile and run.

-After Blender started, in User Preference -> Input pannel, change Navigation Style to "Orbit".
+After Blender started, in the "User Preference -> Input" pannel, change Navigation Style to "Orbit".

 ## What happened?